akozlins/fbpanel/docs.md

 - **`WidthType`** - units of width.
   Legal values are
-  - `pixel` - width is number of pixels
+  - `pixel` - width is number of pixels,
-  - `percent` - width is percent of an edge
+  - `percent` - width is percent of an edge,
-  - `request` - follow widgets' size requests. can shrink or grow dynamically Default is `percent`.
+  - `request` - follow widgets' size requests, can shrink or grow dynamically.
+  Default is `percent`.

 - **`Width`** - panel width in `WidthType` units.
   Legal values are numbers.
-  Default is 100.
+  Default is `100`.

 - **`HeightType`** - units of height
   Legal values are
-    - pixel - height is number of pixels
+  - `pixel` - height is number of pixels.
   Default is pixel.

 - **`Height`** - panel height in `HeightType` units.
   Legal values are numbers.
-  Default is 26.
+  Default is `26`.

 - **`Margin`** - margin from screen edge for left or right alignment.
   Legal values are numbers.
-  Default is 0.
+  Default is `0`.

 - **`SetDockType`** - set panel's `NetWM` window type to Dock.
   Legal values are `true` or `false`.